nelmio/alice/doc/complete-reference.md

 ### PHP

-You can also specify fixtures in PHP by returing an array where each key with the following structure:
+You can also specify fixtures in PHP by returning an array where each key with the following structure:

 ```php